≪ Go to our review of Hiking Boots - Men's

 The Lowa Renegade GTX Mid earned an overall score similar to our award winners.
 It's very comfortable and an all-around good boot.
 Lighter than every other midweight, it's nimble and comfortable when day hiking, and just beefy enough for carrying moderate loads backpacking.

-This boot is comfortable and form fitting out of the box.
-The felt and foam insole feels nice underfoot, and the tailored leather upper is more form fitting on the foot than other midweight hikers we tested.
+This boot is comfortable and form-fitting out of the box.
+The felt and foam insole feel nice underfoot, and the tailored leather upper is more form fitting on the foot than other midweight hikers we tested.
 The forefoot of the Renegade has a substantial rocker, or upward curve, which is noticeable during the push-off bit of each step.